tiffanymonroe/wdi-remote-gizmo/unit_3/w08d01/morning_exercise/README.md

 ## Setup

+- Navigate to your `student_example` folder for today.
+- Create a folder called `accordion_menu`
-- Navigate to your `accordion_practice` folder in today's `morning_exercise` folder. as we code to create an accordion-style menu.
+- From inside your `accordion_menu` folder, copy the files from the `accordion_menu_practice_files` folder that's located in this morning's `morning_exercise` folder.
+- Open your `index.html` file in your browser and open both files in your text editor.

 ## HTML

-- Take a look at your HTML file inside the `accordion_practice` folder.

-- Inside the `body` of your HTML, you should have a `div` that is the main container of your accordion.
+- Take a look at your HTML file inside the.
+Inside the `body` of your HTML, you should have a `div` that is the main container of your accordion.

 - Inside the `div`, there are **three** sections: Appetizer, Entree, and Dessert.